The rise of the smartphone and mobile GPS technology is shaking up a whole host of industries

 One of the key features of mobile apps in 2012 is the use of GPS technology.
 This is disrupting and transforming all sorts of different sectors, but none more so than the taxi and minicab industry.

-Several new start-ups have emerged in the past 12 months, such as Kabbee, a price comparison and booking service for minicabs in Greater London; Safer Minicabs, which allows customers to book minicabs, compare quotes and tracks the customer’s location throughout; and Hailo, an app that enables you to hail and pay for a black cab from wherever you are.
+Several new start-ups have emerged in the past 12 months, such as Kabbee, a price comparison and booking service for minicabs in Greater London and Safer Minicabs, which allows customers to book minicabs, compare quotes and tracks the customer’s location throughout.

 However, there are plenty of other sectors that can and will be shaken up by location-based apps.
 Our latest Just Started, Workaround.me, is a good example of this in action in the recruitment industry.
 The iPhone app helps users to find short-term and freelance jobs in their local area.